webqit/webflo/README.md

 <!-- /BADGES -->

 Webflo is a universal *web*, *mobile*, and *API backend* framework built to solve for the underrated `.html` + `.css` + `.js` stack!
-This has been written specifically to draw directly on the plain old stack at the language level - to facilitate building web-native applications!
+This has been written specifically to facilitate working and thinking in vanilla HTML, CSS and JavaScript - for building more authentic, web-native applications!

-Ok, we've put all of that up for a straight read!
+Ok, we've put all of that up for a 10min straight read!

 ## The Catch...

-The overall motivation for Webflo is to facilitate *web-native* development - essentially demonstrating how existing platform features, and a few proposed new ones, stitch together to make some cool, "futuristic", vanilla web stack!
+The overall motivation for Webflo is to facilitate *web-native* development - to be the cool framework that draws on native web platform features, including new fascinating features we're proposing as standards!
+(But that's where it gets a little bit "futuristic"!)
 So, you have to be excited about taking a plunge to happily meet Webflo!

 ## The Wins...

 Much of what eludes the web today...

-+ Being HTML-first!
-+ No build-step!
++ An overarching HTML-first thinking!
++ The build-less, vanilla advantage!
-+ (Futuristic) native reactivity!
++ (Futuristic) Native reactivity!
-+ (Futuristic) little-to-zero-JS frontends!
++ (Futuristic) Minimalist-JS philosophy!
-+ Today's JS and DOM APIs!
 + Universal-everything!

 (Details just ahead!)